About Us » School History

 Immaculate Conception Catholic School began in 1880, one year after the appointment of Immaculate Conception Parish's first permanent pastor Fr.
 William Schmidt.
 Nine years later when the school became too large for one teacher, the Sisters of the Most Precious Blood from O’Fallon, Missouri took over.
 At that time the school numbered just 71 students.

 However, with the ever increasing population of Dardenne Prairie and surrounding areas, the school once again found itself in need of more space.
 On December 17th, 2006, ground was broken to begin the construction of a 16,000 square feet west wing.
 Nearly a year to the day after construction began, on our Feast Day of December 8, 2007, the school moved to the new wing.
-Interestingly, on December 17, 2007, one year after the groundbreaking, the students ate lunch for the first time in the new cafeteria.
-705 students were enrolled for the 2007-08 school year.